-As society is becoming more interconnected with mobile devices, it's becoming evident that we're only going to depend on our phones more and more.
+As society is becoming more interconnected with mobile devices, it's becoming evident that we're only becoming more addicted to our phones.
+Phone addiction will be a big problem in the near future.
 First came the mobile smartphone proliferation then social media networks came quickly after.
 Within a matter of 10 or so years, half of the world's population was subscribed to one social media platform or another.

 The combination of those technological advances coupled with a pandemic created an awkward situation with social media.
 It was the only place to connect, however, not only was it riddled with misinformation, it was designed to get you addicted.
 And getting addicted to social media is no pleasant thing at all.
 Perhaps it feels good at the moment, a way to escape our realities but more and more studies are uncovering the negative mental health consequences of social media addiction.

 In search of an answer to the question of ‘would society be better if social media didn’t exist?’, below is a thorough literature review of literature reviewed psychological studies on this topic.
 I wanted to hear from the people who are conducting research on this topic.
 I found endless amounts of research confirming that increased social media use leads to negative mental health consequences such as increased depression, anxiety, self-esteem, and relationship issues.

 Although there are some studies that contradict these results, the majority of studies agree on the negative mental health consequences of increased social media use.